google/googletest/docs/primer.md

-# Googletest Primer
+# GoogleTest Primer

-## Introduction: Why googletest?
+## Introduction: Why GoogleTest?

-*googletest* helps you write better C++ tests.
+*GoogleTest* helps you write better C++ tests.

-googletest is a testing framework developed by the Testing Technology team with Google's specific requirements and constraints in mind.
-Whether you work on Linux, Windows, or a Mac, if you write C++ code, googletest can help you.
+GoogleTest is a testing framework developed by the Testing Technology team with Google's specific requirements and constraints in mind.
+Whether you work on Linux, Windows, or a Mac, if you write C++ code, GoogleTest can help you.
 And it supports *any* kind of tests, not just unit tests.

-So what makes a good test, and how does googletest fit in?
+So what makes a good test, and how does GoogleTest fit in?
 We believe:

 1. Tests should be *independent* and *repeatable*.
-It's a pain to debug a test that succeeds or fails as a result of other tests. googletest isolates the tests by running each of them on a different object.
-When a test fails, googletest allows you to run it in isolation for quick debugging.
+It's a pain to debug a test that succeeds or fails as a result of other tests.
+GoogleTest isolates the tests by running each of them on a different object.
+When a test fails, GoogleTest allows you to run it in isolation for quick debugging.
-2. Tests should be well *organized* and reflect the structure of the tested code. googletest groups related tests into test suites that can share data and subroutines.
+2. Tests should be well *organized* and reflect the structure of the tested code.
+GoogleTest groups related tests into test suites that can share data and subroutines.
 This common pattern is easy to recognize and makes tests easy to maintain.
 Such consistency is especially helpful when people switch projects and start to work on a new code base.
 3. Tests should be *portable* and *reusable*.
-Google has a lot of code that is platform-neutral; its tests should also be platform-neutral. googletest works on different OSes, with different compilers, with or without exceptions, so googletest tests can work with a variety of configurations.
+Google has a lot of code that is platform-neutral; its tests should also be platform-neutral.
+GoogleTest works on different OSes, with different compilers, with or without exceptions, so GoogleTest tests can work with a variety of configurations.
-4. When tests fail, they should provide as much *information* about the problem as possible. googletest doesn't stop at the first test failure.
+4. When tests fail, they should provide as much *information* about the problem as possible.
+GoogleTest doesn't stop at the first test failure.
 Instead, it only stops the current test and continues with the next.
 You can also set up tests that report non-fatal failures after which the current test continues.
     Thus, you can detect and fix multiple bugs in a single run-edit-compile cycle.
-5. The testing framework should liberate test writers from housekeeping chores and let them focus on the test *content*. googletest automatically keeps track of all tests defined, and doesn't require the user to enumerate them in order to run them.
+5. The testing framework should liberate test writers from housekeeping chores and let them focus on the test *content*.
+GoogleTest automatically keeps track of all tests defined, and doesn't require the user to enumerate them in order to run them.
 6. Tests should be *fast*.
-With googletest, you can reuse shared resources across tests and pay for the set-up/tear-down only once, without making tests depend on each other.
+With GoogleTest, you can reuse shared resources across tests and pay for the set-up/tear-down only once, without making tests depend on each other.

-Since googletest is based on the popular xUnit architecture, you'll feel right at home if you've used JUnit or PyUnit before.
+Since GoogleTest is based on the popular xUnit architecture, you'll feel right at home if you've used JUnit or PyUnit before.
 If not, it will take you about 10 minutes to learn the basics and get started.
 So let's go!